randywang123/timespan-investment-format-vs-political-advertisement/README.md

 - This figure indicate that the value of investment is very significant in predicting the result since it has a p-value at 0.
 However, other two factors would be less significant.

 # File Specification
+- `PoliticalAds.csv` is the original data I get from the website
+- `2019.xlsx` is the result excel table with all the work I did for the project
     - `Currency` sheet is the currency exchange rate I collected from Google
     - `PoliticalAds` sheet contains the single variable regression and all the data including raw data required for this project
     - `Distribution` sheet is a sheet to show what the proportion of ads is in the format of video
     - `Multi-regression` sheet does the multi-value regression for the project
     - `Correlation` sheet includes all the correlation between each pair of variables

 # Data Visualization